dusty-nv/jetson-inference/docs/pytorch-object-fruit.md

 ## Downloading the Data

 The [Open Images](https://storage.googleapis.com/openimages/web/visualizer/index.html?set=train&type=detection&c=%2Fm%2F0fp6w) dataset contains over [600 object classes](https://github.com/dusty-nv/pytorch-ssd/blob/master/open_images_classes.txt) that you can pick and choose from.
 There is a script provided called `open_images_downloader.py` which will automatically download the desired object classes for you.

+> **note:**  the fewer classes used, the faster the model will run during inferencing.  </br>
+> &nbsp;&nbsp;&nbsp;&nbsp; before downloading your own classes, see [Limiting the Amount of Data](#limiting-the-amount-of-data) below.

 The example classes that we'll be using are `"Apple,Orange,Banana,Strawberry,Grape,Pear,Pineapple,Watermelon"` (although you can substitute your own choices selected from the [class list](https://github.com/dusty-nv/pytorch-ssd/blob/master/open_images_classes.txt)).

-> **note:**  the fewer classes used, the faster the model will run during inferencing
-> &nbsp;&nbsp;&nbsp;&nbsp; before downloading your own classes, see [Limiting the Amount of Data](#limiting-the-amount-of-data) below.

 ```bash
 $ python3 open_images_downloader.py --class_names "Apple,Orange,Banana,Strawberry,Grape,Pear,Pineapple,Watermelon"